Trekking in the Highlands of the Ngorongoro Crater

 Some speculate that the location was once a vast lake whose sides were buried in successive layers of volcanic ash millions of years ago.
 Seismic activity redirected a nearby stream, which began to dig through the sediments, revealing seven primary strata in the gorge walls some 500,000 years ago.

-All in all, the Ngorongoro Crater highlands offer a lot to travellers and hikers alike, from game drives to cultural walks and of course hiking opportunities in the much greater highlands of the Ngorongoro Conservation Area.
+All in all, the Ngorongoro Crater highlands offer a lot to travellers and hikers alike, from game drives to cultural walks and, of course, hiking opportunities in the much greater highlands of the Ngorongoro Conservation Area.